 Apparently not.
 Which proves something about the bar association ratings designations, doesn’t it?

 Most of the people who do the evaluations mean well.
-And yes, I, too, have also volunteered for years with The Alliance on the other side of the process.
+(And yes, I, too, believed in the evaluations at one time, and volunteered for years with The Alliance on the other side of the process.)
 They think they know who will make a good judge and who won’t.
 Sometimes, representative lawyers from all the bar groups are there, sometimes not.
 Sometimes the same people will represent more than one bar association.
 And that means one person can make the decision for many.
 I have done that myself.

 Unfortunately, I have witnessed some people in the rooms with a bias or an agenda.
 And I have seen a lot of elitism.
 But that’s human.